How to Choose an RV Mattress for your RV

-This summer the RV industry has seen a huge boom in sales, and it's not hard to deduce why.
-People what to get out of their homes without risking staying in unfamiliar hotels, AirBnBs, or crowded camping sites.
+This summer the RV industry has seen a huge boom in sales, and it’s not hard to deduce why.
+People want to get out of their homes without risking staying in unfamiliar hotels, AirBnBs, or crowded camping sites.
 An RV is a great way to get out and away with the comforts of home nearby.
-One of the advantages is that you have a bedroom on wheels ready to crash in after a long day of adventures, but if you're not sleeping on something comfortable, is it really worth it?
+One of the advantages is that you have a bedroom on wheels ready to crash in after a long day of adventures, but if you’re not sleeping on something comfortable, is it really worth it?

 What’s the difference between an RV mattress and a normal mattress?